Work Practice (Samu)

 - Incense and Candles – At HPWZ and IBY, light incense and light and extinguish candles, as needed.

 - Chant Sheets – At HPWZ and IBY, pass out and collect chant books or chant sheets.

 - Block - At HPWZ, strike the wooden block (han) before formal sittings, chanting services, or formal Zen talks.

-- Timer – At Unity and HPWZ, keeps time and signals transitions in the formal sitting schedule; sounds the warning bell 5 minutes before formal sitting begins; strikes the clappers before each round of zazen; rings the inkin bell for zazen, kinhin, and the Four Bodhisattvic Vows.
+- Timer – At HPWZ and IBY, keeps time and signals transitions in the formal sitting schedule; sounds the warning bell 5 minutes before formal sitting begins; strikes the clappers before each round of zazen; rings the inkin bell for zazen, kinhin, and the Four Bodhisattvic Vows.
 Unless instructed otherwise, faces the wall (inward) during zazen.
 May be given other duties by the Monitor.

-- Monitor – At Unity, opens, sets up, shuts down, and closes the building.
-At both locations, adjusts lights, temperature, and ventilation; orients newcomers and guests; ensures formal sitting schedule flows smoothly and zendo atmosphere (silence, stillness) is maintained; ensures zendo jobs are completed by inviting volunteers or doing the work oneself; leads and sets the pace for kinhin; leads chanting of the 4 Vows; faces outward during zazen.
-May be authorized by Roshi to correct the posture of other sitters during zazen, answer basic sitting questions, and encourage verbally (encouragement talk) and/or with the encouragement stick.
+- Monitor – At HPWZ and IBY, opens, sets up, shuts down, and closes the building as needed.
+Adjusts lights, temperature, and ventilation; orients newcomers and guests; ensures formal sitting schedule flows smoothly and zendo atmosphere (silence, stillness) is maintained; ensures zendo jobs are completed by inviting volunteers or doing the work oneself; leads and sets the pace for kinhin; leads chanting of the 4 Vows; faces outward during zazen.
+May be authorized by to correct the posture of other sitters during zazen, answer basic sitting questions, or offer Zen talk or the encouragement stick.